wkumari/draft-wkumari-dnsop-extended-error/README.md

-   nonsensical (such as resolver-specific extended error codes in responses from authoritative servers), so systems interpreting the extended error codes MUST NOT assume that a combination will make sense.
-Receivers MUST be able to accept EDE codes and EXTRA-TEXT in
+   nonsensical (such as resolver-specific extended error codes in responses from authoritative servers), so systems interpreting the extended error codes MUST NOT assume that a combination will make